gradle/declarative-gradle/unified-prototype/README.md

 ## Android

-The sample Android projects lives in the `testbed-android-library` and `testbed-android-application` directories.
+Sample Android projects live in the `testbed-android-library` and `testbed-android-application` directories.
 They have been updated to use the Declarative Gradle DSL.
 The `unified-prototype/plugin-android` plugin demonstrates creating extensions using the Declarative DSL, and loading the data from those extensions into the Android project used by AGP.

 The sample project demonstrates setting properties, using a common dependencies block, and adding dependencies to specific Android targets.